Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Related Work

-In practice, the remaining data might not be available for MU due to data ownership and privacy.
-Also, the efficiency demand of MU necessitates reducing dependency on the remaining data.
-Therefore, remaining-data-free MU method is more in line with the essence and practical application of MU.
-Existing SoTA MU methods are unable to preserve model utility in the absence of remaining data, as their forgetting operations unavoidably hurt model utility.
-We notice that recently, two concurrent works also delved into solving this issue.
-JiT \cite{foster2024zero} proposes to smooth the output around the forgetting data by minimizing local Lipschitz value.
-While SCAR \cite{bonato2025retain} distills knowledge from the pre-trained model and utilize Out-of-distribution (OOD) data as a surrogate to preserve model utility.
-However, both approaches have an obvious performance gap to SoTA MU methods, and SCAR still relies on additional OOD data.
-In contrast, our proposed method does not require any extra data meanwhile outperforming them significantly.
+\textbf{Remaining-data-free MU.} Developing remaining-data-free methods aligns more closely with the essence and practical demands of MU, given the limited accessibility of retained data and MU efficiency in practice.
+JiT \citep{foster2024zero} smooths model outputs around forgetting data by minimizing local Lipschitz value, while SCAR \citep{bonato2024retain} distills from the pre-trained model and utilizes Out-of-distribution (OOD) data to preserve utility.
+However, both methods have a clear performance gap to SoTA remaining-data-dependent methods, and SCAR still relies on additional OOD data.
+We achieve a more nuanced removal by identifying sample contribution.